Mitigating Object Hallucinations in Large Vision-Language Models via Attention Calibration: Experiment

 \subsection{Ablation Study}

-In this section, we present a detailed ablation study on key hyperparameters, focusing on two critical components: the contrastive loss strength \(\lambda\) and the decoder layers \(N_{DAC}\) to which DAC is applied.
-As shown in Figure~\ref{fig:abl}, DAC exhibits robustness across various settings and consistently outperforms the baseline.
+\paragraph{Hyperparameter} We analyzed two key hyperparameters: the contrastive loss strength \(\lambda\) and the decoder layers \(N_{DAC}\) to which DAC is applied.
+As shown in Figure~\ref{fig:abl}, DAC consistently outperforms the baseline across most settings.

-To maintain effective language generation, we avoid setting \(\lambda\) too large, as excessively high values lead to degradation in the model’s generative capabilities.
-Conversely, when \(\lambda = 0\), meaning the model is fine-tuned solely on the CE loss, it yields the lowest performance among the tested settings.
-This result highlights the importance of the contrastive learning component.
-Our experiments indicate that \(\lambda = 0.01\) achieves the best performance, with further adjustments yielding negligible differences.
-For simplicity and consistency, we adopt \(\lambda = 0.01\) throughout this study.
+The contrastive learning component is critical for achieving performance gains.
+Our ablation study clearly demonstrates this: when the component is removed entirely by setting $\lambda = 0$, the model is fine-tuned only on the CE loss and yields the lowest performance among all tested settings.
+While excessively high values can degrade generative capabilities, performance is stable across a range of settings near the optimum.
+Our experiments indicate that \(\lambda = 0.01\) achieves the best performance, with negligible differences for nearby values.
+For consistency, we adopt \(\lambda = 0.01\) for all experiments.

-DAC demonstrates significant improvements across various layer configurations.
-Following established calibration practices \cite{guo2017calibration,mukhoti2020focal}, we train DAC using the augmented dataset \(D_\text{aug}\) and utilize the calibration dataset \(D_\text{cal}\) as the validation set to determine the optimal \(N_{DAC}\), thereby preventing data leakage.
+Our method offers flexibility in choosing the decoder layers for applying the contrastive loss.
+Our results show that there is a wide range of effective choices.
+In practice, we follow a standard procedure: we identify 2--4 candidate pairs of consecutive decoder layers (e.g., layers 4--5 or 20--21) as brackets and select the best setting based on validation performance on $D_{\text{val}}$, if applicable.